 Please do not use or bring anti-bacterial soaps as these are harmful to our septic system.
-Taleamor Park will provide hand, bath, dish, and laundry soaps.
+Taleamor Park provides hand, bath, dish, and laundry soaps.

 If you wish to ship supplies prior to your arrival or to receive mail during your residency at Taleamor Park, please contact us for the street address.

 Taleamor Park reserves the right to terminate any residency without refund as a result of a resident’s disregard for the guidelines outlined below.